edwardtanguay/PB-Final-Assessment-Live/README.md

 #### B-1.
 Data Manipulation (10 Points)
 * Create a function `convertArrayData`.
 * It should take an array as an argument.
-* Use array methods to manipulate the data the array below.
+* Use array methods to manipulate the data as in the array below.
 * The first two items in the array should switch positions.
 * The third item should be replaced by an item containing "milk".
 * Return the changed array.